 Effective date: July 1, 2017

-Application: All collection and disclosure of information by WCB.
+Application: Applies to all collection and disclosure of information by WCB.

 Policy subject: Privacy and access to information